Kuan-Liu/Kuan-Liu.github.io/index.md

 Two R packages developed by the same team were used, [the EpiNow R package](https://github.com/epiforecasts/EpiNow) and [the EpiSoon R package](https://github.com/epiforecasts/EpiSoon).
 In addition, [the forecastHybrid R package](https://github.com/ellisp/forecastHybrid) developed by David Shaub and Peter Ellis is used to produce a 14-day forecast on R0.
 Canada data is extracted again from the open-access data provided by [the COVID-19 Canada Open Data Working Group](https://github.com/ishaberry/Covid19Canada).

-**Estimation results are shared on this website on [subtabs](https://kuan-liu.github.io/prov.html).
+**Estimation results are shared on this website on subtabs [Provincial level R0](https://kuan-liu.github.io/prov.html) and [City level R0](https://kuan-liu.github.io/city.html).
 I plan to update estimation results about three times per week.**

 <br>